Abhigulve/cracking-the-coding-interview/README.md

 # cracking-the-coding-interview
-This repo contains problems given in ctci book
+This repo contains problems given in ctci book version 6